BYLAWS

 D. Be members of the Board of Directors.

 Section 9.
-The Librarian shall:
+The Electronic and Media Coordinator shall:

 Section 10.The Conservation Committee shall: